 From the Medieval chambers, you go up to the second floor.
 Here, the Tour of Devotion is a collection of religious artifacts and statues.
 There is a model of what Waterford looked like in 1480.
 Very easy to see the Viking Triangle laid out.

 On to the vestments room.
 The Cloth of Gold vestments are the only complete set of Medieval vestments in Northern Europe.
 Created in 1460, garments are made from silk woven in Florence and then embroidered in Bruges.
-To prevent them from being destroyed by Puritan iconoclasts during the Cromwellian conquest, the vestments were buried in 1650.
+To prevent them from being destroyed by Cromwell's soldiers, the vestments were buried in 1650.
 They were later discovered in 1773 while building Christ Church Cathedral.

 Henry VIII’s Cap of Maintenance is also on display.
 Presented to Waterford in 1536, it is the only surviving piece of clothing from the king’s wardrobe.

 A guided tour is available, which takes 45 minutes.
-You are free to roam the museum after the tour, and if you don’t have enough time to view everything you want, you can come back another day - at no extra charge!
+You are free to roam the museum after the tour, and if you don’t have enough time to view everything you want, you are welcome to come back another day - at no extra charge!

 5. Bishop’s Palace